 Photo blanket - Collage.com sent us two of their amazing blankets for review, and I am 100% sold on them.
 Grace ordered a 60"x80" Sherpa blanket which has a wool-like fuzzy side and a smooth fleece side with the photos printed on.
 Allie ordered a 90"x90" blanket that was soft fleece on both sides with the photos printed on one side.
 I cannot gush enough about these blankets.
 They both have put their blankets on their beds instead of their old comforters, and they are plenty warm but not sweaty and perfect for chilly fall and winter nights.
 I lay down with Allie every night (and usually fall asleep), and I am totally jealous of her big, soft blanket.
 The pictures look great, lots of vibrant colors and details, and it is so nice to sleep under.
 I want one for my own bed!
 I've asked Joe to get me one for Christmas.
 I promise that your tween girl will be over the moon for one of these.

 You are my sunshine necklace - I have sung You Are My Sunshine to my sweet girls nearly every night of their entire lives, so as you might imagine, it is a very special saying to us.
 I also greet them every morning by saying, "Good morning Sunshine," even when they're grumpy and looking miserable.
 It's just our thing.
-So I love this necklace, but what I love most about it is that the "You are my sunshine" is on the back, so no one has to know that it's a sweet sentiment from mother to daughter.
+So I love this necklace with its cute little charms (one's a birthstone), but what I love most about it is that the "You are my sunshine" is on the back, so no one has to know that it's a sweet sentiment from mother to daughter.
 Everyone can just think that it's a cute sun, unless she chooses to share the meaning behind it.

 Unique nail polish in rose gold, holographic, or multicolor - What I love about this brand is that it is all vegan and cruelty-free.
-Grace loves nail polish.
+Grace loves nail polish, and metallic nails are on trend this year.
 She loves to paint her nails, and the more unique, the better.
 ILNP's polishes are so cool and interesting, and they make great stocking stuffers by themselves or under the tree gifts in packages.

 Hugglepod (for smaller bodies) or hammock chair (for larger bodies) - You may be thinking that this gift is a bit young for your tween, but hold on a minute.
 It's a single person hanging seat.
 That means that no little sibling can climb in and bug her while she's reading or drawing or listening to music, unlike when she's lying in her bed or sitting on the couch.
 This was my older daughter's #2 requested gift last year, right after her Kindle.
 She's almost five feet tall, so I went with the hammock chair for her even though the Hugglepod was on her Christmas list.